-The NED has played a central role in the Bush administration's plan to spread democracy.
-In his 2004 State of the Union Address, Bush asked Congress to double NED funding, from $40 million to $80 million, with the new funding to be aimed specifically at democracy promotion in the Middle East.
+Gershman was a strong supporter of the Bush administration's "freedom agenda" in the Middle East, calling U.S. support for "democracy promotion" programs "one of the enduring consequences of the terrorist attack that occurred on 9/11."
+In his 2004 State of the Union Address, President George W. Bush asked Congress to double NED funding, from $40 million to $80 million, with the new funding to be aimed specifically at democracy promotion in the Middle East.
 "As long as the Middle East remains a place of tyranny, despair, and anger, it will continue to produce men and movements that threaten the safety of America and our friends," Bush said.
 "So America is pursuing a forward strategy of freedom in the greater Middle East.
 We will challenge the enemies of reform, confront the allies of terror, and expect a higher standard from our friends."
-Gershman called the president's plan a "very dramatic move," saying that the NED would not "impose our views.
-This is based on the idea that you have to support indigenous forces" (Boston Globe, January 22, 2004).
+Gershman called the president's plan a "very dramatic move," promising that NED would not "impose our views.
+This is based on the idea that you have to support indigenous forces."

-Gershman has written for a number of rightist and mainstream media outlets, including Commentary, the New Leader, New Republic, Wall Street Journal, American Spectator, New York Times Magazine, Midstream, Washington Quarterly, and the Journal of Democracy.
+Gershman has written for a number of rightist and mainstream media outlets, including Commentary, the New Leader, New Republic, Wall Street Journal, American Spectator, New York Times Magazine, Midstream, Washington Quarterly, and the Journal of Democracy, among many others.
 He is the co-editor of Israel, the Arabs, and the Middle East (1972) and the author of The Foreign Policy of the American Labor (1975).